phobos2x/machine-learning-portfolio/05-Hand-Drawn-Object-Recognition/README.md

 # Hand-Drawn Object Recognition with Real-Time Hand Tracking

 This project allows users to draw shapes or objects in the air using their hands, and the system predicts what was drawn using a trained Convolutional Neural Network (CNN).
-It is inspired by Google's QuickDraw project, but users draw using their hand gestures detected via webcam.
+It is inspired by Google's QuickDraw project, but users draw using hand gestures detected via webcam.

 ---

 ## Project Features

 - Real-time hand tracking using MediaPipe and OpenCV.
 - Virtual drawing canvas controlled by finger movements.
-- CNN model trained on 6 object categories: `bird`, `cat`, `circle`, `house`, `square`, and `triangle`.
+- CNN model trained on 6 object categories: bird, cat, circle, house, square, and triangle.
 - Smart UI with brush, eraser, and color selection options.
 - Live prediction and score display after user drawing.
+- Data augmentation applied to increase training data diversity (rotation, flip, zoom, brightness changes).

 ---

 ## Technologies Used

 - Python
 - TensorFlow / Keras
 - OpenCV
 - MediaPipe
+- Scikit-image
+- Scikit-learn
-- Scikit-image (for data augmentation)
+- NLTK (for text stopwords removal, auxiliary)
+- Matplotlib

 ---

 ## Project Structure

 - `virtual_painter.py` — Main real-time drawing and prediction app.
 - `main.py` — Training script for CNN.
 - `hand_tracking_module.py` — Utility class for detecting hand landmarks.